Men, women earn runner-ups at SIU McDonald's

 Senior Holland Thomas had her season's first top-five finish, with a third-place, 9.10 mark.
 The women's 4x400m relay team of Quaniqua Jones, Vivian Haynes, Lingley and Thomas was fourth with a 4:06.76 leg.

 Three throwers earned points for the Lady Tigers today in the shot put.
 Redshirt freshman Britta Jaarats was third with a 13.82 toss, while true freshmen Anna Bischof (13.49m) and Allison Hotz (12.63m) were fourth and sixth, respectively, following career-best shot put tosses.

-In the final indoor meet that would be team scored, the men’s squad finished just four points out of first place.
+In the final indoor meet that would be team scored prior to the C-USA Indoor Championships, the men's squad finished just four points out of first place.

 "For the most part, we have continued to improve and get great performances," said Robinson.
 "We have the makings of a high-quality team."

 Next week, the Tigers will travel to a one-day meet that will take place, Friday, at the Hoosier Hills Invite in Bloomington, Ind.